 Lysins cleave the cell wall, the new phage particles escape

-The potential of phages and lysins as novel anti-bacterials have been well recognized over the past decades.
-However, phages and phage lysins found in nature typically have a number of drawbacks:
+The potential of lysins as novel anti-bacterials have been well recognized over the past decades.
+However natural lysins have faced a number of challenges:

 Limited availability: for many target pathogens, phages their natural lysins are not known